0.3 - Method summary

 This is Step 7 (voluntary and optional) of the approach.
 One of the fundamental aspects of the Bilan Carbone® method is transparency throughout the entire calculation process, from the choice of boundaries to the means of communication to stakeholders.

-Theevaluation of a Bilan Carbone® thus guarantees the reliability of the results.
-It also makes it possible to identify blocking points and improvements between two inventories of an organisation.
+Theevaluation An evaluation of a Bilan Carbone® thus guarantees the reliability of the results.
+It also makes it possible to identify blocking points and improvements between two assessments of an organisation.
 The evaluation is a voluntary process with two objectives:

-• Verify that the inventory complies with the Bilan Carbone® method requirements
+To verify that the assessment complies with the requirements of the Bilan Carbone® method

-• Confirm the maturity level of the organisation carrying out its assessment (this point can be useful to know which complementary approach to the Bilan Carbone® can be initiated afterwards)
+Confirm the maturity level of the organisation carrying out its assessment (this point may be useful to know which complementary approach to Bilan Carbone® can be initiated afterwards)

-The evaluation of the Bilan Carbone® follows the process described in the Inventory Assessment Guide: bilancarbone-evaluation.com.
+The evaluation of the Bilan Carbone® follows the process described in the Guide for the evaluation of a Bilan Carbone®: bilancarbone-evaluation.com.

-The Bilan Carbone® approach and the reporting of its results can feed into other approaches.
+The Bilan Carbone® approach and the presentation of its results can feed into other initiatives.

-The table below is a summary of similarities and specificities between the Bilan Carbone® and other current organisational carbon accounting standards:
+The table below summarises the similarities and specificities between the Bilan Carbone® and other current organisational carbon accounting standards:

 🌐 English version of this image.